KxSystems/ml/docs/utilities/metric.md

 .ml.covMatrix matrix
 ```

-Where

--  `matrix`  is a sample from a distribution

-returns the covariance matrix.
+Where `matrix` is a sample from a distribution, returns the covariance matrix.

 ```q
 q)show mat:(5?10;5?10;5?10)